Phillip Sims (American football)

 Phillip Sims (born August 15, 1992) is an American football coach and former player.
 He played college football at Alabama, Virginia and Winston-Salem State.
-After going undrafted in the 2015 NFL Draft, Sims was signed by the Arizona Cardinals.
-He also played professionally for the Seattle Seahawks and the Saskatchewan Roughriders.
-In 2017, Sims was named the head football coach at John Marshall High School.
-As of now, he is the head coach at J.R.
-Tucker High School.
+After going undrafted in the 2015 NFL draft, Sims was signed by the Arizona Cardinals.
+He was also a member of the Seattle Seahawks and Saskatchewan Roughriders.
+He has been a head football coach at several high schools after his playing career.

-Early years
+Early life

 Sims attended Oscar F. Smith High School in Chesapeake, Virginia where he graduated in 2010.
 Sims was one of the top recruits coming out of high school and was a five star recruit.

 College career

-Alabama Crimson Tide

 Coming out of high school Sims committed to play football for Alabama.
 Sims sat out for his true freshman season in 2010 to redshirt.
 In 2011 Sims was the backup quarterback to A. J. McCarron and played in eight different games.
 Sims was a member of the team that won the 2012 BCS National Championship Game.

-Virginia Cavaliers

 Sims transferred to Virginia from Alabama in May 2012 and was granted a waiver by the NCAA to play immediately due to his father’s health situation.
-He appeared in all 12 games during the 2012 season throwing for 1,263 yards with 9 touchdowns and 4 interceptions.
+He appeared in all 12 games during the 2012 season throwing for 1,263 yards with nine touchdowns and four interceptions.

-Winston-Salem State Rams

 Sims transferred to Winston-Salem State from Virginia in 2013 after being ruled academically ineligible at Virginia.
 Sims was forced to sit out for the 2013 season due to transfer rules.
 In 2014 Sims played in all 11 games.
-Splitting time at QB, Sims was team’s leading passer completing 118-of-198 passes for 1,560 yards and 15 TDs with just 4 INTs.
+Splitting time at QB, Sims was the team’s leading passer completing 118-of-198 passes for 1,560 yards and 15 touchdowns and four interceptions.

 Professional career

-Arizona Cardinals

 On May 2, 2015, after going undrafted, Sims was invited to an Arizona Cardinals' rookie camp on a tryout basis.
 On May 10, 2015, Sims was signed by the Cardinals.
 On September 4, 2015, Sims was waived from the Cardinals' roster as part of their roster cuts to 53 players.

-Seattle Seahawks

 On January 4, 2016, Sims signed a futures contract with the Seattle Seahawks.
 On April 28, 2016, Sims was waived by the Seattle Seahawks after less than a year with the team.

-Saskatchewan Roughriders

 On June 6, 2016, Sims was signed by the Saskatchewan Roughriders of the Canadian Football League (CFL).